-The history of the Mother Lodge dates back to the year 1140 at the building of Kilwinning Abbey, the ruins of which still stand to the rear of the Lodge.
+The history of the Mother Lodge dates back to the year 1140 at the time of the building of Kilwinning Abbey, the ruins of which still stand to the rear of the Lodge.
 The Lodge was founded in the chapter house within the Abbey and remained there until the reformation in 1560 when the Earl of Glencairn, a blood enemy of the Earls of Eglinton who hold a long tradition with the Lodge, sacked the Abbey.

 Kilwinning Lodge Chapter House

-A Kilwinning Chapter 1771
+Kilwinning Chapter 1771

-This dispute lasted until 1807 when the Grand Lodge of Scotland and the Grand Lodge of Kilwinning met in Glasgow and settled their differences and a new and binding agreement was reached, that being that Mother Kilwinning was placed at the Head of the Roll of the Grand Lodge of Scotland and now has the famous and distinctive Number ‘ 0 ‘.
-The master of the Lodge would by right of that office become Provincial Grand Master of Ayrshire.
-Mother Kilwinning also gave up the right to issue warrants and charters.
-In 1860 during a search in Eglinton Castle the now famous Schaw statutes of 1598 and 1599 were found.
+This dispute lasted until 1807 when the Grand Lodge of Scotland and the Grand Lodge of Kilwinning met in Glasgow and settled their differences.
+A new and binding agreement was reached where Mother Kilwinning was placed at the Head of the Roll of the Grand Lodge of Scotland and has now has become recognised by the distinctive Number ‘ 0 ‘.
+However to be correct it is numbering nothing on the roll of the Grand Lodge of Scotland.

+The Old Schaw Statutes 1598 – 1599

 William Schaw the ” Maister o’ Work and “Warden o’er a’ the masons ” wrote that Kilwinning was the “Heid (Head) Ludge o’ Scotland.
 Had these statutes been available in 1743 there would have been no doubt about Kilwinning’s position in Freemasonry.
-This agreement lasted for 176 years until amended 1983, where once again Masonic change was required of Mother Kilwinning.
-The Master of Kilwinning no longer becomes Provincial Grand Master of Ayrshire, instead:-
+This agreement lasted for 176 years until 1983 when the need for masonic change was once again placed upon Kilwinning.
+With these changes the Right Worshipful Master of Kilwinning no longer by right of that office became the Provincial Grand Master of Ayrshire, instead:-